Muuur/many/README.md

 5.5   -> get_all_dires modification aiming eficiency + symlink_text uptake change
 5.5.1 -> Another nodir bug fixed (here we go again) 5.6.2 -> Permission bug
 6.0   -> All changed to classes.
-Redundancy was deleted.
-Dires, filters and nodires were unified.
-Changed string to Path.
-Changed argv parsing to argparse.ArgumentParser.
+         Redundancy was deleted, dires, filters and nodires were unified.
+         Changed string to Path and argv parsing to argparse.ArgumentParser.
 6.1   -> Added docstrings
+6.2   -> Removed a bug with -s.
+         Removed automatic extension search without filters for -s, now -s only works for directories, not filters.
+         Removed -fl warning, now behaves as expected.
+         Added auto size.
 ```